gaioguys/GAIO.jl/docs/src/algorithms/cyclic.md

 ![Cyclic Sets](supps.svg)

 Note that we can also approximate the cyclic sets from the measures `μ` using sparse eigenbasis approximation (SEBA) as described in the corresponding section of the documentation.

-### References

-[1] Michael Dellnitz and Oliver Junge.
-“On the Approximation of Complicated Dynamical Behavior”.
-In: _SIAM Journal on Numerical Analysis_ 2.36 (1999).